 One unexpected result we obtained in the search of extended complex YM instantons was the discovery of the existence of instanton sheaf structure with diagonal $y$ ADHM data.
 For the $\det\neq0$ complex YM instantons constructed previously \cite{Ann}, it was shown \cite{Ann2} that there is no instanton sheaf solutions with diagonal $y$ ADHM data.

 It will be a challenge to generalize the calculation of $2$-instanton solutions presented in this paper to $k$-instanton solutions with higher topological charges.
 Another interesting issue is to check the solvability of the field strength $F$ of the new complex YM $2$-instanton sheaves discovered in this paper.
-The first explicit example of complex YM $2$-instanton field strength corresponding to sheaf case with rank$\beta=1$ was given in \cite{Ann4}.
+The first explicit example of complex YM $2$-instanton field strength corresponding to sheaf case with rank$\beta=1$ and $\det\neq0$ was given in \cite{Ann4}.
+In this paper, we give the second example of complex YM $2$-instanton field strength in Eq.(\ref{v5}).
+This second example corresponds to the sheaf case with rank$\beta=0$ and $\det=0$.
 The "simple" explicit form of $2$-instanton field strength seems not available in the literature for the real instanton case \cite{1977}.